 So, while these express changes to environmental matters are positive, what may be most significant is that this new rule on environmental disclosures is silent on the topic of ESG disclosures including climate risk.
 A policy making official at a major NYSE member firm suggested, “the only reasonable inference is that these matters are not ‘material’ in the parlance of security regulation by the Federal government.”

 And I published a blog, ESG Going the Way of the Dodo?, last month describing the Labor Department putting another nail in the coffin of ESG disclosures.
-It may be premature to describe this SEC final rule as the final nail in that coffin, but it now appears more likely than not that ESG disclosures will become extinct like the dodo bird.
+With the Presidential election only weeks away, it may be premature to describe this SEC final rule as the final nail in that coffin, and a Biden Administration would all but certainly go in the opposite direction.
+However, if the President is reelected with a Republican controlled SEC, it now appears that ESG disclosures will become extinct like the dodo bird.